Kajaltiwari892/Dev-tinder/readme.md

 - Push some documents using API calls from postman
 - Error Handling using try catch

+- Add th4e express.json middleware to your app
+- Make your signup API dynamic to recieve data from the end user

 # Dev Tinder needs:

 - Create adn account